lefthandedgoat/WinformAutomationPoC/README.md

 calculator.fs is the file that has selectors/helper functions/metadata about the app under test

-Program.fs has the actual tests
+Program.fs has the actual tests, tests could be moved into calculator.fs too